FIWARE/tutorials.Securing-Access/README.md

 [previous tutorials](https://github.com/FIWARE/tutorials.IoT-Agent/) by using the data created in the first [security tutorial](https://github.com/FIWARE/tutorials.Identity-Management/) and reading it programmatically.
-It will make use of three FIWARE components - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/),the [IoT Agent for UltraLight 2.0](https://fiware-iotagent-ul.readthedocs.io/en/latest/) and integrates the use of the [Keyrock](https://fiware-idm.readthedocs.io/en/latest/) Generic enabler.
+It will make use of three FIWARE components - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/),the [IoT Agent for JSON](https://fiware-iotagent-json.readthedocs.io/en/latest/) and integrates the use of the [Keyrock](https://fiware-idm.readthedocs.io/en/latest/) Generic enabler.
 Usage of the Orion Context Broker is sufficient for an application to qualify as _“Powered by FIWARE”_.